sauravDeveloper2000/The-MLExplorer/README.md

 ## The MLExplorer

-The MLExplorer is an Machine Learning based app, in which user can recognize Europian Landmarks and can do Object Detection and Tracking.
+The MLExplorer is an Machine Learning based app, in which user can recognize European Landmarks and can do Object Detection and Tracking.
 ## Tech Stack

 #### Security🔐